Keep reading to find out everything you need to know!

 We already learned that all living things on Earth use oxygen to breathe, but oxygen has many other uses too.

-Oxygen is used to make steel and plastic, and liquid oxygen is one of the main ingredients in rocket fuel!
+It is used to make steel and plastic, and liquid oxygen is one of the main ingredients in rocket fuel!
 It is also used in cars and airplanes.
-Fire uses oxygen to burn.
+Fire also requires oxygen to burn.

--Oxygen is literally everywhere—it’s not only in the atmosphere and the air around you, but it’s also in rocks and dirt, in the ocean, and even in the Sun.
-50% of the Earth’s crust is filled with oxygen, and the oxygen in the Sun helps it burn.
+Oxygen is literally everywhere—it’s not only in the atmosphere and the air around you, but it’s also in rocks and dirt, in the ocean, and even in the sun.